-4.5.3.2 Mitigation
+4.5.2.1.2.1 Mitigation

-Stipulations addressing steep slopes, waterbodies, streams, 100-year floodplains of major rivers, riparian areas, and wetlands would minimize potential impacts and would be included with the lease when necessary (refer to Appendix A).
+Stipulations addressing steep slopes, waterbodies, streams, 100-year floodplains of the Yellowstone and Missouri Rivers, riparian areas, and wetlands would minimize potential impacts and would be included with the lease when necessary (refer to Appendix A).
 In the event of exploration or development, site-specific mitigation measures would be identified which would avoid or minimize potential impacts to riparian-wetland areas at the APD stage.
 Mitigation measures that minimize the total area of disturbance, control wind and water erosion, reduce soil compaction, maintain vegetative cover, control nonnative species, maintain biodiversity, maintain vegetated buffer zones, and expedite rapid reclamation (including interim reclamation) would maintain riparian/wetland resources.